Jan Onderco

 direction would not be aligned with expected

-direction.
+in the moving frames.
 Einstein’s words: “…in addition to the electric force, an ‘electromotive force’… is equal to the vector-product of the velocity of the charge and the magnetic force, divided by the velocity of light…”[9] point towards

 and